SourceCode-AI/aura/docs/source/cookbook/integrations/github.rst

               sarif_file: aura_ci_report.sarif

-Please be aware that you must first enable code scanning for your GitHub repository as this functionality is currently in beta and not available by default, otherwise the github action will fail with a 403 - Forbidden error.
+Please be aware that you must first enable code scanning for your GitHub repository as this functionality is currently in beta and not available by default, otherwise the GitHub action will fail with a 403 - Forbidden error.

 https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/enabling-code-scanning-for-a-repository
 https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/sarif-support-for-code-scanning